boot2podman/boot2podman/README.md

 # Whether to use chroot instead of pivot_root in the runtime
 no_pivot_root = true
 ```
-Location of the configuration is currently hard-coded to `/etc/containers`, so it is not included...
+Location of the configuration is currently hard-coded to `/etc/containers`, so it is not included in tcz...

 ### Persist data